Budget 2021: FDI Cap Hike In Insurance Sector With Conditional Foreign Ownership And Control To Boost M&A

 Follow Moneycontrol Budget 2021 Live coverage

-Other’s believe that the announcement is a long-overdue measure and would help to infuse foreign capital into a long gestation sector like insurance.
+Others believe the announcement is a long-overdue measure and would help to infuse foreign capital into a long gestation sector like insurance.

 Experts agree that the move is in line with global practices in jurisdictions which have moved to liberalise the insurance sector.